e-wrks/edh-vscode-formatter/README.md

 must **1** space if immediately following another closing bracket.

-Otherwise, typically in a procedure call expression, it's up to you to decide whether to put a space between the procedure name and the opening `(`.
+Otherwise, typically in a procedure call expression, it's up to you to decide whether to put a space between the procedure name and the opening round bracket.
 That's to say, all of the following will be kept intact:

 ```edh
 some'proc()